Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cincinnati has combined with its opponents to score more than 47 points just two times this year.
+- Cincinnati has combined with its opponents to put up more than 47 points only two times this season.

-- Detroit has combined with its opponents to score more than 47 points in two games this season.
+- Detroit and its opponents have combined to score more than 47 points in two games this season.

-- Sunday's total is 4.6 points higher than the combined 42.4 PPG average of the two teams.
+- The combined points per game average of the two teams, 42.4, is 4.6 points fewer than Sunday's over/under.

-- These two squads surrender a combined 47.6 points per game, 0.6 more than this contest's over/under.
+- The 47.6 points per game these two squads have allowed to opponents this season are 0.6 more than the 47 over/under in this contest.

-- The average total in Bengals games this season is 46.1, 0.9 points fewer than Sunday's over/under of 47.
+- The average total in Bengals games this season is 46.1, 0.9 points fewer than Sunday's total of 47.

-- In 2020, games involving the Lions have averaged a total of 47.4 points, 0.4 more than the set total in this contest.
+- The 47.4 PPG average total in Lions games this season is 0.4 points more than this game's over/under.

 Bengals stats and trends

-- Cincinnati has two wins against the spread in five games this year.

-- This season, the Bengals are winless against the spread when entering a game as a favorite of 3.5 points or more.

-- Cincinnati's games this year have hit the over on one of five set point totals (20%).
+- Cincinnati's games this year have gone over the point total one time in five opportunities (20%).

 - This year, the Bengals have turned the ball over seven times, one more than the Lions' takeaways (6).